NLP-python-pilot/final_assignment/README.md

 P: No.
 ```

-Because `D: ` and `P: ` mean that each turn belongs to either a doctor or a patient, we will eliminate this.
-It does not hold any syntactic meaning.
+Both `D: ` and `P: ` mean that each turn belongs to either a doctor or a patient.
+Because these do not hold any syntactic meaning in a given turn, we will eliminate these characters.

 The following examples uses the package [RegEx](https://www.w3schools.com/python/python_regex.asp) for python.
 RegEx means "Regular Expressions", a term that you will learn in the future.